10 Triggers That Can Cause Fibromyalgia Flare-Ups

-There are some people with FM that experience constant pain no matter the time or day, but for others the pain tends to come in waves and can worsen depending on different factors, this is called a flare up.
-A flare up can happen anytime and can last from a few days to weeks at a time.
+Some people with FM experience constant pain no matter the time or day, but for others, the pain tends to come in waves and can worsen depending on different factors, this is called a flare-up.
+A flare-up can happen anytime and can last from a few days to weeks at a time.

 We’ve put together a list to help you identify possible triggers that can cause your FM symptoms to flare up.